AliGhahraei/verarandom/README.md

 https://docs.python.org/3/library/random.html) (excluding [Bookkeeping functions]( https://docs.python.org/3/library/random.html#bookkeeping-functions)) with true randomness.
-It requires an internet connection to work and will raise a ConnectionError if the server doesn't respond, an requests.HTTPError or a subclass of verarandom.VeraRandomError if there is a problem with the request's parameters.
+It requires an internet connection to work and will raise a ConnectionError if the server doesn't respond, a requests.HTTPError or a subclass of verarandom.VeraRandomError if there is a problem with the request's parameters.

 NOTE: this class assumes it's the only one talking to random.org when calculating its quota.